 Holborn Studios, described by fashion photographer Helmut Newton as ‘the Abbey Road of photography,’ is under threat once again.

-Despite a judicial review finding the Town Hall acted unlawfully in granting planning permission in 2016 for the partial demolition of the existing building, councillors have given developers Galliard Homes another chance to erect its development of 50 luxury flats and a basement commercial space.
+Despite a judicial review finding the Town Hall acted unlawfully in granting planning permission in 2016 for the partial demolition of the existing building, councillors have given developers Galliard Homes another chance to erect its development of 50 luxury flats and commercial workspace across seven floors.

 It seems likely, however, that the studios will take the council back to the courts for a second round of costly legal battles to fight the decision made at a combative 9 January meeting of Hackney Council’s planning sub-committee.